 ONLINE ONLY OFFERS – with online grocery shopping, not only am I able to shop the in-store sales, but I can shop the exclusive Online Only Offers too!
-I didn’t even realise that Woolworths offered these discounts until recently, but basically they put a range of products on sale each week purely for online shoppers.
+Basically they put a range of products on sale each week purely for online shoppers.
 I have started buying items from this section in bulk, which in turn saves me even more money!

-EASILY STICK TO BUDGET – when I finish my online order and get to checkout, I sometimes see that I’ve ordered beyond my weekly budget.
-I have the chance to remove items from my cart (ice-cream and chocolate are usually the first things to go) or replace with a cheaper alternative.
-When shopping in-store I used to gasp when they told me the total, but it’s a little harder (and more embarrassing) to scavenge through the bags and give items back to the checkout assistant.
+EASILY STICK TO BUDGET – when I finish my online order and get to the checkout, I sometimes see that I’ve ordered beyond my weekly budget.
+I have the chance to remove items from my cart (ice cream and chocolate are usually the first things to go) or replace them with a cheaper alternative.
+When shopping in-store, I used to gasp when they told me the total, but it’s a little more brutal (and more embarrassing) to scavenge through the bags and give items back to the checkout assistant.

 2. Easily Buy In Bulk

-Woolworths also gives you all the specials for your regular purchase, you’ll find these under “my weekly picks”.
-I go through this list each week and purchase items I know we use frequently like cereal, tuna, and washing detergent.
+Woolworths also gives you all the specials for your regular purchase; you’ll find these under “my specials”.
+I go through this list each week and purchase items I know we use frequently, like cereal, tuna, and washing detergent.
 I buy enough to last a few weeks.

 3. Shop Quicker

 I’m not just talking about removing the time it takes to drive to the supermarket and walk the aisles (although I do love not having to do this anymore!), I am talking about being able to save multiple online shopping lists so that I can easily and quickly place my orders.
 I’ve created a fortnightly and monthly list for the items I don’t need as often, and I check each week if they are on special and will add to cart if they are.
 I have also set up an Essentials List, packed with all my regular items – feel free to check out my list and use it too!